newtontechnologies/beey-data-exchange-model/FAQ.md

 Do not confuse AccessToken and AuthToken.
 AuthToken is a string that proves that you are authorized to make the change.
 AccessToken is an integer that proves that you have project up to date.

+## Media file was uploaded but the transcription is loading and there is no error

+Check that you called the Enqueue endpoint, which triggers the transcription, see the example scripts.